jeremymiller00/ProjectList/README.md

 * Incorporated user feedback data to train ensemble model to improve predictions over time

 ### PubMatch Validation - In Production
 Matching publisher data to records in Web of Science.
+Used to create reports and analyses for Publisher Analytics.
+* Worked with product manager to solicit efficient creation of labeled data set.
-* Trained logistic regression model to predict if matched publication is in fact desired publication in metadata search.
+* Trained logistic regression model in Python to predict if matched publication is in fact desired publication in metadata search.
-* Used to create reports and analyses for Publisher Analytics.
-* Provides insight in rejected manuscripts and representations of published manuscripts.
+* Wrote and tested basic REST endpoint to provide on-demand predictions.

+### Citation Count Prediction - POC
+At the time of publication, predict citation count for scientific journal articles 3 years after publication.
+Helps journals and editors identify important research.
+Helps researchers project their future impact.
+* Extracted ~15 million scientific journal articles.
+* Extensive feature engineering to find predictors.
+* Modeled metadata features using a Gradient Boosted Tree model; modeled text content using deep learning.
+* Modeling initially done separately to understand relative predictive power of each.
+* Ensemble of two models provides best scores.
+* POC report delivered to product manager for assessment of further work.

-### Supervised Word Mover'd Distance
+### Supervised Word Mover's Distance
+A technique for using document labels to transform word-vector space such that documents with matching labels are close togehter.
-* Wrote Python code to implement Supervised Word Mover's Distance.
+* Wrote Python package to implement Supervised Word Mover's Distance.
 * Useful for measuring document distance when a particular dimension is of interest.
 * Available for use throughout company.